Eraser: Vinyl erasers

 High-quality plasticized vinyl or other "plastic" erasers, originally trademarked Mylar in the mid-20th century, are softer, non-abrasive, and erase cleaner than standard rubber erasers.
 This is because the removed graphite does not remain on the eraser as much as rubber erasers, but is instead absorbed into the discarded vinyl scraps.
 Being softer and non-abrasive, they are less likely to damage canvas or paper.
 Engineers favor this type of eraser for work on technical drawings due to their gentleness on paper with less smearing to surrounding areas.
 They often come in white and can be found in a variety of shapes.
 More recently, very low-cost erasers are manufactured from highly plasticized vinyl compounds and made in decorative shapes.

+Elastomer erasers

+In these types, a thermoplastic elastomer combines a styrene resin elastomer and an olefin resin.
+These erasers have better erasability for erasing pencil marks compared to conventional vinyl erasers.
+Elastomers can be formed into thin cylindrical or other shapes to be used as extendable erasers.

 Kneaded erasers

 Kneaded erasers (called putty rubbers outside the United States) have a plastic consistency and are common to most artists' standard toolkit.
 They can be pulled into a point for erasing small areas and tight detail erasing, molded into a textured surface and used as a reverse stamp to give texture, or used in a "blotting" manner to lighten lines or shading without completely erasing them.
 They gradually lose their efficacy and resilience as they become infused with particles picked up from erasing and from their environment.
 They are not suited to erase large areas because of their tendency to deform under vigorous erasing.